Solar Electricity (PV)

 The cells used in solar panels are now so efficient that they will work well anywhere in Britain particularly if you have a southerly orientated roof.
 A typical home PV system can produce around 50% of the electricity used in an average household per year (Department of Energy and Climate Change), saving around £140 on your electricity bills.

 In 2010, the government introduced the Feed-in-Tariff scheme to encourage uptake of solar panels.
 Under this scheme, your energy supplier pays you for any energy that you generate using your solar panels, as well as any excess that you export to the grid.
 The average installation can make around £420 a year in FITs at current tariff rates.
 You can alternatively get the installation paid for using a loan from the Green Deal finance scheme.

 Fitting panels is not a complex process, and you can get them fitted with very little disruption.
 You do need to ensure that you get a qualified installer to qualify for the FITs.

-- Can I export the electricity I generate using a solar PV system?
+- How does the electricity I generate with solar PV get into my wall sockets?

 Reduce your bills

 - Free no obligation survey